rbxbx/soundcloud-remix/README.markdown

 # Configuration

+### Download the App

+Clone the application on your local computer:

+> git clone git@github.com:soundcloud/soundcloud-remix.git my-remix-title

+Or you can [download](http://github.com/soundcloud/soundcloud-remix/archives/master) the source.

 ### Connect with your SoundCloud app

 1. Input your **Consumer Key** and **Consumer Secret** to the prokey and prosecret fields at the bottom of `config/soundcloud_auth.yml`